 Accordingly, hail is less common in the tropics despite a much higher frequency of thunderstorms than in the mid-latitudes because the atmosphere over the tropics tends to be warmer over a much greater altitude.
 Hail in the tropics occurs mainly at higher elevations.

 In Trinidad and Tobago, hail has occurred both plains and hilly regions.
 Our most recent, confirmed, hail report occurred during a severe thunderstorm on March 4th, 2018 across Central Trinidad.
-Our most recent reported hail event occurred on September 8th, 2020.
+Our most recent reported hail event occurred on September 8th, 2020, and October 18th, 2020.

 There have also been reports of hail events over the last several decades in parts of Maraval, St. James, San Fernando, Cunupia, St. Augustine.